Dame Julia Higgins DBE FREng FRS

 Julia is now a leader of her profession in policy circles and is particularly active in efforts to raise the profile of women in research.
 She has held a number of prominent roles, including Chair of the Engineering and Physical Sciences Research Council from 2003–2007 and Principal of the Faculty of Engineering at Imperial College London.
 She received a DBE in 2001 for services to science.

-Emeritus Professor and Senior Research Investigator, Department Of Chemical Engineering, Imperial College London
+Emeritus Professor & Distinguished Research Fellow, Department of Chemical Engineering, Imperial College London

 Principal, Faculty of Engineering, Imperial College London